Financial Therapy for Individuals

 Offering Virtual Appointments Only

-Uncovering the beliefs you have about money and connecting them to what you do with your money is what our work will be about.
+Uncovering beliefs about money and connecting them to what you do with your money is what our work will be about.
 This is the key to changing your relationship with money so that you are in control of it rather than it being in control of you.

 Below are some things you might be wondering about financial therapy for individuals.
 It’s important that clients feel comfortable, so I encourage you to reach out with any questions or concerns not addressed below.